Privacy notice for Children’s Services: your information and you - Overview

 Use of third party organisations

-Some of the organisations we may share your information with include:
+Some organisations we might share your information with include:

 • the Department for Education